Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ● ls -ltr : We can list the file with properties , list you all files according to the order of time in which they were created.
 ● touch : We can just create the file .
 ● vi : We cn create a file as well as we can write inside this file .
+● rm -r : remove the directory .
+● free -g : To know about what is the memory of our server .
+● nproc : To know about No of cpu
+● df -h : To know disk size .
+● top : To know about complete info of cpu , size and storage .